mehrantsi/high-performance-kv-store/TechnicalDesign.md

 1. All in-memory structures (hash table, red-black tree, cache) are cleared.
 2. The write buffer is flushed and cleared.
 3. All sectors on the disk are marked as deleted.
+4. The `allocated_sectors` bitmap is reset.
-4. Metadata is updated to reflect an empty device.
+5. Metadata is updated to reflect an empty device.

 #### Disk Compaction